Justin Zimmer

-Justin Zimmer (born October 23, 1992) is an American former professional football defensive tackle who played in the National Football League (NFL) for seven seasons.
-He played college football at Ferris State.
-He has been a member of the Buffalo Bills, New Orleans Saints, Atlanta Falcons, Cleveland Browns, and Miami Dolphins of the NFL, in addition to the Montreal Alouettes of the Canadian Football League (CFL).
+Justin Zimmer (born October 23, 1992) is an American former professional football player who was a defensive tackle in the National Football League (NFL) for seven seasons.
+He played college football for the Ferris State Bulldogs.
+He was a member of the Buffalo Bills, New Orleans Saints, Atlanta Falcons, Cleveland Browns, and Miami Dolphins of the NFL, in addition to the Montreal Alouettes of the Canadian Football League (CFL).

 College career

 Zimmer played four seasons for the Ferris State Bulldogs, compiling a total of 216 tackles, 26 sacks, 48.5 tackles for a loss, 1 interception, 1 touchdown, 14 pass deflections, 9 forced fumbles, 1 fumble recovery, and 3 blocked kicks.
 He was a three time first-team All-Great Lakes Intercollegiate Athletic Conference selection, a two time Division II All-American, and a three time Division II Academic All-American.

 Professional career

 Buffalo Bills (first stint)

 Zimmer signed with the Buffalo Bills as an undrafted free agent on May 6, 2016.
 He was waived by the Bills on August 30, 2016.